souffle-lang/souffle-lang.github.io/pages/docs/components.md

 ```
 the sub-components discards fact `R(1).` and rule `R(x+1) :- R(x), x < 5.`
 since the relation `R` has been declared with the relation qualifier `overrideable`
-and the sub-component has the `.override R` directive, which let Souffle drop the
+and the sub-component has the `.override R` directive, which let Soufflé drop the
 facts and rules of its super component.
-Souffle will produce internally the following
+Soufflé will produce internally the following
 code for the sub-component instantiation `mySub`:
 ```
 .decl mySub.R(x:number)overridable